The Beethoven Society of Melrose – December 16, 2017

 I would say of Handel’s music that, as with Bach, the nuances lent by the particular performer make a big difference.
 I treat Handel’s music with the same sensitivity and respect as Bach, looking for the beautiful themes, the things that want emphasizing, and with my personal approach “beauty above all”.
 If someone likes my Bach, they will probably like my Handel for the same reasons.

 In Seele, I strive to be the living example.
-A little more frequently now, I will play a small section for them to illustrate my thoughts.
+A little more frequently now, I will play a small section for us to illustrate my thoughts.

-There was a time not long ago when I was afraid that I couldn’t reliably illustrate a given nuance I wanted them to add to their playing …. because it’s a thought mostly in my mind as I play, and perhaps too subtle.
+There was a time not long ago when I was afraid that I couldn’t reliably illustrate a given nuance I wanted us to add to our playing …. because it’s a thought mostly in my mind as I play, and perhaps too subtle.

-From my many experiences playing, recording, and talking, I am more certain now that even a tiny thought in my mind indeed finds its outward expression in my playing and I shouldn’t be shy to illustrate it for someone.
+From my many experiences playing, recording, and talking, I am more certain now that even a tiny thought in my mind indeed finds its outward expression in our playing and I shouldn’t be shy to illustrate it for.
 The power of mind over matter.
 I guess the reaction I had been fearing from my fellows was: “I don’t hear any difference!”

 “Build it and they will come” becomes, “Believe in it [your musical hope] and they will come [along].”